A1y0sh4/Summary-of-The-State-and-Revolution/README.md

 The law, instead of being equal, should in fact be unequal.

 As long as the bourgeois state is not overthrown, a certain degree of bureaucratization of the functionaries of the revolutionary proletariat itself is inevitable.
-Under socialism functionaries will cease to be burocrats as parlamentary institutions will be replaces by Communes (Soviets) that will exercise at the same time executive and legislative functions.
+Under socialism, functionaries will cease to be burocrats as parlamentary institutions will be replaces by Communes (Soviets) that will exercise at the same time executive and legislative functions.
 ##
 After overthrowing the capitalists and bureaucrats, all citizens will become the workers of the socialist state: in turn everyone will govern it and then everyone will get used to making sure that no one governs; there will no longer be unemployment and consequently working hours will be reduced.
 The whole society will become a great office and a great factory with equality of work and wages.
 But this discipline is by no means our ideal or our final goal: it is only a necessary stage to facilitate the overthrow of the bourgeois states and to bring us closer to the withering away of the socialist states.